Its no secret, that Doves first incarnation was the dance/electronic act Sub Sub. Jimi first met Andy & Jez at Wilmslow Comprehensive in 1986.

 The first album Full Fathom Five was released September 5th 1994.
 The album did not trouble the charts at all.
 The band later admitting it was a patchy album.
 The album’s fourth single Southern Trees featuring Gill Jackson on vocals was released January 23rd 1995 which went largely unnoticed, as with everything released since Ain’t No Love.

-On Febuary 22nd 1995, the band’s Ancoats studio burnt down.
-A story which is now rather infamous.
-Rarely do you get a doves album review, that does not mention the fire, as well as other sad events in doves past.
-Pretty much everything was lost, thankfully the band did have insurance which, the band have said, without it, they probably would not have been able to carry on.
+On February 18th 1996, the band’s Ancoats studio burnt down.
+A story which is now rather infamous with Doves past.
+Pretty much everything was lost except for some dat tapes, thankfully the band did have insurance which, the band have said, without it, they probably would not have been able to carry on.

 As you would expect, it was a while before we would hear from Sub Sub again.
 They released a further two more singles: